What are Labour’s prospects in future elections ?

 But doesn’t this apparent loss of support just reflect the well-established ‘mid-term unpopularity effect’, whereby by-election results often result in a trouncing for the ruling party’s candidate on the back of government unpopularity ?

 I suspect not – it's still too early in the cycle for that to apply.
 Apart from anything else, we are by no means anywhere near mid-term yet, and a government as new as this one would normally be given the benefit of the doubt by its electorate for at least its first 6-9 months in office.
 Labour was, after all, given an unusually strong mandate (at least in terms of its majority, despite only polling 20% of the electorate), and as electors, those of us who didn't vote Tory will be naturally reluctant to admit they made the wrong choice this early on in the 5-year term.
-The fact that support for this particular government plummeted so dramatically in just their first 3 months, and has remained alarmingly low ever since, indicates that something really has gone wrong....and they have a mountain to climb before 2029.
+The fact that support for this particular government plummeted so dramatically in just their first 3 months, and has remained alarmingly low ever since, indicates that something really has gone wrong....and that Labour have a 'popularity mountain' to climb before 2029.

 Will we get any corroboration of this trend from constituency by-elections ?